 And if you’re not reading science to change your mind, then what are you doing?

 That 'God-denier' ApoloJedi is quoting is me, and this was taken from a Twitter spat we had.
 While I'm chuffed that my words were able to spur ApoloJedi in to action, I resent the label of God-denier when I am clearly a rational skeptic.
 But this all goes back to Pre-Suppositional apologetics.
 Anyone who doesn't believe in God isn't doing so because they're not rationally or logically convinced by the available data - they're actively denying God's existence by surpressing the evident truth (presumably because of their unrighteousness).
-Further to this, I would go so far to say that Pre-Suppositional theology does not value evidence or logic or reason,
+Further to this, I would go so far to say that Pre-Suppositional theology does not value evidence or logic or reason, especially because reason and logic as used in other fields of life can be used to show that the claims of the existence of God are not evidentially justified.

 In the numerous online debates I've had with numerous Pre-Suppositional apologists (not just ApoloJedi), they have shown what I would call intellectual laziness by NOT using reason or evidence to counter an argument - the most common counter to tricky questions is to retort "If humans are simply molecules put together, how do you account for the laws of logic/consciousness/morality/reason/etc?", or other variations on the same theme, backed up by the occasional link to a Creationist blog.